 3. Sample the island's special fishing scene

-You can fish all year round in Antigua, whether inshore or offshore, as conditions can be breezier than in other locations thanks to those all important trade winds.
+You can fish all year round in Antigua, whether inshore or offshore, as conditions can be breezier than in other locations thanks to those all-important trade winds.
 Fishing here attracts some real aficionados (or should that be afishionados?
 Sorry).

-Small local operators can help you discover the relaxed side of fishing with charters or introduce you to float tube fishing in mangrove lagoons and secluded bays where the fish like to hide out - as do discerning tourists.
+Local operators can help you discover the relaxed side of fishing with charters or introduce you to float tube fishing in mangrove lagoons and secluded bays where the fish like to hide out - as do discerning tourists.

-There are numerous deep sea charter operators based in and around Jolly Harbour in the west or Falmouth and English Harbour in the southeast.
+There are numerous deep-sea charter operators based in and around Jolly Harbour in the west or Falmouth and English Harbour in the southeast.

-4. Celebrate Antigua's carnival
+4. Celebrate Antigua's Carnival

-This colourful 10-day festival packs in calypso music, food fairs, parades, talent shows, and of course plenty of dancing.
+This colourful 10-day festival packs in calypso music, food fairs, parades, talent shows and, of course, plenty of dancing.
 There's even a beauty pageant with Miss Antigua being announced during the festivities every year.